soundpress/RulesOfNYC/docs/c47/index.rst

    (2) Except as provided in paragraph (3) of this subdivision and paragraph (5) of subdivision (b) of this section, a request for an administrative hearing must be made within sixty days after the challenged determination or action.

-   (3) A request for an administrative hearing to challenge a failure by DHS and/or HRA to issue a certification letter under subdivision (a) of section 7-12 or 7-13 of this chapter may be brought at any time prior to the receipt of any such letter.
+   (3) A request for an administrative hearing to challenge a failure by DHS and/or HRA to issue a certification letter under subdivision (a) of 68 RCNY § 7-12 or 7-13 may be brought at any time prior to the receipt of any such letter.

 (d) Authorized Representative.